conversejs/converse.js/CONTRIBUTING.rst

 Before submitting a pull request
 --------------------------------

+Please read the `style guide <https://conversejs.org/docs/html/style_guide.html>`_ and make sure that your code follows it.

 Add tests for your bugfix or feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Add a test for any bug fixed or feature added.
 We use Jasmine